maxim-h/bi-kho2-2024/README.md

 This project focuses on identifying and visualizing dependencies that lead to erroneous droplet classification in SUMseq data, particularly due to lower overall coverage in some samples and uneven UMI distribution among cell nuclei.
 We developed methods to detect and visualize these differences using various analytical approaches.

-## Introduction to SUMseq technology
+## Introduction to SUMseq technology and data

 SUM-seq (Single-cell Ultra-high-throughput Multiomic sequencing) is introduced as a cost-effective and scalable sequencing technique designed for multiplexed multiomics profiling.
 This method enables the simultaneous profiling of chromatin accessibility and gene expression in single nuclei at an ultra-high-throughput scale, accommodating up to millions of cells and hundreds of samples.
 The technique refines the two-step combinatorial indexing approach, initially introduced by Datlinger et al. for snRNA-seq, adapting it specifically for a multiomic context.